Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: (Twisted) Endoscopy theory

 \subsection{Endoscopic triples}

 We recall here some general definitions of extended endoscopic triples from \cite[\S 1.2]{L-S87} and \cite[\S 2.1]{K-S99}.
-Note that the more general notion of endoscopic data are not needed in the cases we consider in this paper.
+Note that the more general notion of endoscopic data is not needed in the cases we consider in this paper.